bootdotdev/blog/content/clean-code/writing-good-unit-tests-dont-mock-database-connections.md

 7. Makes sure stuff got deleted
 8. Tears down the database

 When done this way, you're always testing code that actually gets deployed to production.
-Again, the biggest problem with mocking is that there are logical paths that your code takes that never see the real-world.
+Again, the biggest problem with mocking is that there are execution paths being tested that never are taken in production.

 If you have any questions or comments about the article be sure to contact me on social and let me know.